Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 • Chronology template — record of needs, support tried, and outcomes over time

-• Follow-up letter templates — for chasing the LA's decision within the 6-week window
+• Follow-up letter templates — for chasing the local authority's decision within the 6-week window

 Frequently asked questions